New Castle swears in incoming police chief

 Charles Burrows, 60, was sworn in during town council Tuesday evening as the new chief of the New Castle Police Department.

-Before an audience of police chiefs from across Garfield County and county Sheriff Lou Vallario, New Castle Mayor Art Riddile ceremoniously pinned the badge on Burrows’ chest.
+Before an audience of police chiefs from across Garfield County and county Sheriff Lou Vallario, New Castle Mayor, Art Riddile ceremoniously pinned the badge on Burrows’ chest.

 “I want to thank all the gentlemen, police departments that are here,” Burrows said after the ceremony.
 “It blows me away that everybody showed up, because we need some regional integration and it’s going to happen.